dotnet/runtime/src/mono/wasm/features.md

 See also [Content-Type on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type)

 ## Compression
-Modern browsers are able to unpack files that have been compressed by the server, allowing for faster downloads and reduced startup time.
-By default, a Blazor application published will include gzip (`.gz`) and brotli (`.br`) compressed versions of each asset, and by configuring your web server correctly those files can be served to end users for improved performance.
+Modern browsers are able to automatically decompress files that have been compressed by the server, allowing for faster downloads and reduced startup time.
+By default, a Blazor application published will include gzip (`.gz`) and brotli (`.br`) compressed versions of each asset, and by configuring your web server correctly those files can be delivered to end users for reduced download and startup time.

 See also [Content-Encoding on MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding)

 ## Content security policy
 dotnet runtime for wasm is CSP compliant starting from .Net 8, except legacy JS interop methods.

-In order to enable it, please set HTTP headers similar to `Content-Security-Policy: default-src 'self' 'wasm-unsafe-eval'`
+In order to enable it, please set HTTP headers similar to `Content-Security-Policy: default-src 'self' 'wasm-unsafe-eval'`.

 HTTP headers are sent by your HTTP server or proxy, which need to be properly configured.